 Let me know what I’ve missed, what tunings you can spell, etc… I’ll update (‘tune’) this whole project over time and add more here: spellings, sounds, alphamelodic-tuned jams, etc (everything credited!)

 • Word-melody around the world •

-Disparate examples of alpha-melodicity in the wild: how do non-Western scripts change the game?
+Disparate examples of alpha-melodicity in the wild: how do non-Latin scripts change the game?
 And what of fictional imaginings?

 —European classical: motifs, ciphers, and more—

 Western composers have been experimenting with ‘spelling-based melody’ for many centuries.
 Highlights include J.S.
 Bach’s encoding of his own surname into the Art of Fugue (a work he left tantalisingly incomplete) probably the most famous example from European classical history.
 If you’re wondering how he dealt with the ‘h’: well, note names were a little different back in the Baroque era – naturally spelling out as Bb-A-C-B (in Old German, Bb=’B’, B=’H’, and also Eb=’Es’).

 His son Carl Philipp Emanuel Bach went a few tones further, utilising the common Italian spelling of his middle name (‘Filippo’) to spell out ‘C-F-E Bb-A-C-B’, a motif used in his Fughetta in Fmaj.
 And in the centuries since, many composers have given Bach a shout-out by quoting his fragment in their own works (e.g. in 1964, Arvo Pärt‘s Collage sur B-A-C-H).